seedcard/UPDATE/README.md

 Details of Tasks to be completed and and tested for new SEEDCARD version

-- See Tasks files for more details
+- See Task # files for more details